HOW FINANCING BURIES NEGATIVE EQUITY

 None of these mechanics are hidden by accident, and none of them are improper.
 They are the predictable result of affordability pressure meeting a financing structure that rewards a lower payment over shorter exposure.
 For lenders, captives, and dealer groups, the practical question is how much of this risk already sits in the current portfolio, and how it behaves if used values soften again.

 Our companion white paper works through the full picture: where the negative equity is concentrated, how stretched terms change loss severity, and what it means for residual setting and portfolio strategy.
+For how the same dynamic connects to new tariffs and trade rules, see North American trade rules and the next round of negative equity.

 Talk to us about what you want to accomplish